-Just four years ago, Spencer Gabor was pursuing a degree completely unrelated to the arts.
-Fast forward to today, he’s illustrating & designing for some major brands around the world!
-Find out how Spencer made this drastic yet fulfilling career change, and get inspired to pursue your own true calling.
+Just five years ago, Spencer Gabor was pursuing a degree completely unrelated to the arts.
+Fast forward to today, he’s illustrating and designing for some of the largest brands around the world.
+Find out how Spencer made this unexpected career change, and get inspired to pursue your own true calling.

 Hello!
 My name is Spencer Gabor, I’m an illustrator and Junior Art Director living in Brooklyn, New York.
 Through freelance projects and an agency, I am grateful to be currently making stuff for NPR, Marcus by Goldman Sachs, Underpinned and a slew of other rad companies.